ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Our principle of authorship:
 	- We determine the authorship according to the contribution.
+We will use a scoring system.
 The tentative rules are as follows:
-		- We will use a scoring system.
 		- Idea: 0 ~ 2 points, depends on the importance.
 		- Theory: 1 ~ 4 points, depends on the importance and workload.
 		- Coding: 0 ~ 3 points, depends on the workload.